- Gender and Relationships»

 Mantilla veils are beautiful masterpieces of art.
 Seamstresses have hand-crafted this style of for over a millennium.
 Since the veil is cut on the bias, it creates a sweeping over-the-shoulders look, while draping softly around the bride's face.
-A hair comb is then sewn at the top of the veil, to safeguard the desire look and keep the veil in place.
-If you like this style, but would prefer a shorter veil; Mantilla veils can be purchased or made in any length.
-I highly suggest that you try one on for size.
-Mantilla veils make a stunning entrance, and work great with any face shape.
+A beautiful carved hair comb (often a family heirloom) is then sewn at the top of the veil, to keep the heavy veil in place.
+If you like this style, but would prefer a shorter veil; Mantilla veils can be handmade or special ordered in any length.

 Dress by Spanish Designer

-Spanish brides have on average five or more bridesmaids standing beside them, when they say "I do."
-The Spanish tradition of bridesmaid selection is famous the world over.
-A Spanish bridesmaid is usually a fair maiden, who also happens to be a close family member of either the groom or bride's family.
-Just as it is here in the USA.
+- Spanish brides have on average five or more bridesmaids standing beside them, when they say "I do."
+The Spanish tradition of bridesmaid selection is used all over the world.
+A Spanish Matron of Honour is usually the oldest or first married sister of the bridegroom.

-- Orange Blossoms are the traditional choice of flowers used in floral arrangements for the church, and actually continuously used throughout the festive affair.
-In fact, Orange blossoms have been a longstanding, Spanish-wedding, favorite because they represent fulfillment, wealth, and happiness.
-Spanish couples celebrating their big day in Spain, still throw rice at the end of a ceremony, followed by more loud blasts of firecrackers and rockets.
+- Orange Blossom floral stems are the traditional choice to used in arrangements for both the ceremony and reception.
+Orange blossoms have been a longstanding favorite because they represent fulfillment, wealth, and happiness.

 Artichoke Flower Stuffed with Ibérico Ham in Clam Sauce RecipeRecipe courtesy of Spain GourmeTour magazine.